top of page

 3. Tertiary User - Maria reflects more of a cautious shopper who compares products and review details before purchasing

 To understand how shopping websites are designed, I looked at many e-commerce sites.
-I was not trying to copy them, but to learn what worked, what felt confusing, and what ideas could help my own website.
+I was not trying to copy them, but to learn what worked, what felt confusing, and what ideas could help me design the website.

 I compared each site by looking at navigation, trust, checkout flow, product photos, and overall style.
 I also looked at details like categories, search, reviews, policies, and the cart process.

-This helped me see that marketplace sites were easy to use, but often felt cluttered and less personal.
+This helped me find that marketplace sites were easy to use, but often felt cluttered and less personal.
 Branded websites felt more polished, but lacked the personal, handmade feel I wanted.

 Etsy